Demand

 Households

 In the Households section the demand for energy in households is specified.
 The demand growth of energy and the technology mix that uses this energy can be specified.
 The focus is on technologies used for heating, insulation, cooking, cooling, lighting and appliances.
-Additionally, you can adjust the behaviour of inhabitants and specify the decentralized technologies used for heating (such as a heat pump) or electricity (such as roof top solar PV).
+Additionally, you can specify the number and typical heat demand of residences per type and construction period.

 Buildings